 The answer to this question depends on a few variables and will be effected by a person's financial position, the housing market in the areas you are buying and selling and also by how flexible you are willing to be in terms of renting or living with family if you find yourself between homes.

-The housing market in the areas you are buying and selling
+What's the housing market in the areas you are buying and selling in?

-In a booming housing market the auction clearance rates can be up around the 90% mark with hammers falling in fast succession as properties are snapped up like hot cakes.
-However, when things slow down, it's important to be aware that it can sometimes take several months for a property to sell and in the case of some rural or specialist properties this can extend into years.
+In a booming housing market the auction clearance rates can be up around the 90% mark.
+But when things slow down it might take several months for a property to sell, or even longer.

 The state of a housing market will also affect your ability to negotiate for the sale of your new home.
 In a buyer's market, when house sales have slowed down, you will have a greater ability to negotiate the terms of the contract settlement.
 In many cases, the buyer can choose whether to settle in 30, 60 or 90 days, however, you might be able to extend this to a longer period if you find your dream home but need more time to sell your place.